dotchev/messaging/kafka/word-count/README.md

 * `chat` - this is the input topic, it consists of 2 partitions
 * `word-count` - this is the output topic, it is configured with log compaction

-In a few seconds when the start is complete.
+Wait until the start is complete.

 Start the producer in a separate console:
 ```sh